Awards & Scholarships

 • A professional headshot.
 If you do not have a professional headshot, you can get one taken for free on campus at the UC Career Studio.

-• If you were not enrolled in classes in the previous Fall semester, please substitute your most recent semester's grades.
+• A screenshot or downloaded file showing the previous Fall semester's grades and overall university GPAIf you were not enrolled in classes in the previous Fall semester, please substitute your most recent semester's grades.
+Unofficial transcript (screenshot or download from Catalyst) is acceptable.
+Official transcripts are not expected.

 • Uploaded responses to three short essay prompts (200-250 words/question)

 • Completion of two recommendation forms by one community member and one Bearcat Buddies peer of your choosing.
+You will be asked to send the link to the recommendation form at the end of the award application.

 Mrs. Stewart-Adams is a graduate of the University of Cincinnati, where she earned a Bachelor’s Degree of Science and a Master’s Degree of Education.
-Patricia has 45 years of educational experience working with a diverse population of students in the inner city.
+Patricia has 45 years of educational experience working with students in the inner city.
 She began her educational career as a third grade teacher in the Mount Healthy City School District.
 She soon became a Reading Specialist and worked with students and schools to close the achievement gap in reading.
 Patricia spent two years as an Assistant Principal at Eastern Hills Elementary School followed by 12 years as the Principal at Heberle Elementary School, the largest elementary school in Cincinnati Public Schools.
 Patricia also spent time as an adjunct professor at the University of Cincinnati leading others to become school administrators.

 Patricia’s passion to see low-income students become successful, led her to the Executive Director position at GRAD Cincinnati.
 GRAD Cincinnati’s mission is to raise expectations and achievement for all students by building high impact partnerships within the community to provide a premiere college readiness, access and support program.
 The organization works with teachers, parents, principals, colleges, universities and Cincinnati Public Schools to provide over 3,500 students with resources they need to achieve academically, graduate from high school and enroll in college.